 A minute has passed and no one has said anything.
 And of course it's not rocket science to figure out if you just state the question and expect a blazing chit and chat circulating around the class, it often ends with the eerie silence.
 During these times you can break the cycle with some competitive elements in Debatestorming?

-In this game, you will divide the class into small groups, and give all a debate question to work on.
+In this game, you will divide the class into small groups and give each group a debate question to work on.
 Each group will have to write down their opinion and justify that opinion within 60 seconds.
-Which group can convince the audience and gain the most votes will be the winner.
+The group that can convince the audience and gain the most votes will be the winner.

 Why we love it: